 The Local Development Plan and Heritage

-The decision as to whether a proposal for building works or change of use gains planning permission is made in accordance with a plan for land use and activity for the whole area: the development plan (1).
+The decision as to whether a proposal for building works or change of use gains planning permission is made in accordance with a plan for land use and activity for the whole area: the development plan (ref.
+1).

 The development plan comprises a local development plan prepared by the local planning authority and the neighbourhood development plan for the area, if there is one.
-It also comprises the regional development plan.
+It also comprises the regional development plan, if there is one.

-A decision may be made that is contrary to the development plan only if a material consideration indicates that the development plan ought to be overridden (1).
-Policies within the NPPF are a material consideration in all planning applications (2).
+A decision may be made that is contrary to the development plan only if a material consideration indicates that the development plan ought to be overridden (ref.
+1).
+Policies within the NPPF are a material consideration in all planning applications (ref.
+2).

-Listed building consent and planning permission for relevant demolition decisions do not have to be determined in accordance with the development plan.
-They should be determined in accordance with the law (3) and the relevant policies in the NPPF (4).
+Listed building consent decisions do not have to be determined in accordance with the development plan.
+They should be determined in accordance with the law (ref.
+3) and the relevant policies in the NPPF (ref.
+4).
 The objectives of the development plan and its policies may, though, be a material consideration in those decisions.

-Local development plans must be prepared with the objective of contributing to sustainable development (5).
-They should therefore be consistent with the principles and policies set out in the NPPF which defines sustainable development (6).
+Local development plans must be prepared with the objective of contributing to sustainable development (ref.
+5).
+They should therefore be consistent with the principles and policies set out in the NPPF which defines sustainable development (ref.
+6).
 The NPPF contains: objectives for planning (including the objective of protecting and enhancing the historic environment); specific policies about certain topics (including conservation of the historic environment); and specific policies on what local development plans should contain.
 Local plans must align with those objectives and adhere to the specific policies in order to be adopted.

 In practice for heritage assets this means local plans should seek opportunities to conserve and where appropriate enhance the significance of heritage assets and the contribution of their settings.
 Significant adverse affects should be avoided altogether and alternatives sought to reduce or mitigate unavoidable adverse impacts.

-1. strategic policies to deliver conservation and enhancement of the historic environment (9)
+- Strategic policies to deliver conservation and enhancement of the historic environment (ref.
+9)

-4. a positive strategy for the conservation enjoyment of the historic environment including heritage assets most at risk of neglect, decay and other threats, recognising they are an irreplaceable resource (11)
+- A positive strategy for the conservation and enjoyment of the historic environment including heritage assets most at risk through neglect, decay or other threats. (ref.
+11)

-(a) the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation;
+- the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation

-- the wider social, cultural and environmental benefits that conservation of the historic environment can bring;
+- the wider social, cultural and environmental benefits that conservation of the historic environment can bring

-(c) the desirability of new development making a positive contribution to local character and distinctiveness; and
+- the desirability of new development making a positive contribution to local character and distinctiveness, and

 The above requirements can potentially influence all local plan policies on all different issues.
 A ‘positive’ strategy for the conservation of heritage assets will very often require consideration of land use policies so that the threat of decay through disuse can be proactively diffused, for example.
 It is clearly not sufficient for local plans to contain generic policies that repeat the broad objectives of the NPPF.
 All the policies in the local plan taken together should be demonstrably fit for the purpose of achieving conservation and enhancement of heritage assets.